t-stammers/t-stammers.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This is a quick ytest of a Jekyl theme for me.
+This is a quick test of a Jekyl theme for my website.
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).